bnkamalesh/benchmark/README.md

 A Go library to get benchmarks of a function (execution time).
 All requests/executions are done in *parellel* (Go routines).

 ## How to use?
-Please refer to the sample code `/sample/main.go`.
+Any function with the signature `fn() error` can be used to run the benchmark.
+Please refer to the sample code `/sample/main.go`

 ## Sample output: